Practice Desk

 When stems have been created for a track:

-- An Enable Stems In Playback toggle lets you switch between the original mix and the stem mix without changing your waveform, selection, or loop.
+- An Enable Stems In Playback toggle lets you switch between the original mix and the stem mix without changing your waveform status, selection, or loop.

 - A compact mixer gives you separate volune sliders for each stem, with simple Mute and Solo controls.

-- You can quickly create practice setups such as lowering vocals to sing over the track, muting bass to walk with the drummer, or isolating drums and bass together to feel time more clearly.
+- You can quickly create practice setups such as lowering vocals to sing over the track, muting bass to play along with the drummer, or isolating drums and bass together to work with rhythm more clearly.

 Stem availability depends on your hardware.
 On older or unsupported machines, the stem separation feature stays hidden rather than attempting impossibly slow runs.